jeremymv2/chef-server-1/README.md

 # chef-server-docker

+Not officially supported by Chef!!!!
+This is for proof of concept only!

 chef-server-docker will run a standalone Chef Server in an Ubuntu Trusty 14.04 LTS container.

 This is a fork of: [c-buisson/chef-server](https://github.com/c-buisson/chef-server)